Have you ever gotten ready to do a big presentation and you script it all out? What happens that makes that NOT work?

 Now having said all that, I still recommend that you practice your first 10 minutes of your speech so you develop your own rhythm and flow.
 That will allow you to focus on the audience rather than on what you are going to say next.

-Learn more about our Presentation Skills Training.
+Learn more about strategic communication.